How to choose the right breed for you

 Larger breeds are good for people who enjoy outdoor lifestyles and physical activity.

-A lot of larger breeds were originally bred as livestock dogs and have a natural instinct to guard and protect.
+A lot of larger breeds were originally bred as livestock dogs and had a natural instinct to guard and protect.

 Popular large breeds include: